-Bipartisan support is gathering to end the provision in the cannabis bills that removed parental notification for a first offense underage cannabis possession.
+Bipartisan support is gathering to end the provision in the cannabis bills that removed parental notification for a first offense of underage cannabis possession.

-“While New Jersey has made recreational marijuana legal in the state of New Jersey, it is still illegal for minors to possess or consume it.
+“New Jersey has made recreational marijuana legal in the state of New Jersey.
+It is still illegal for minors to possess or consume it.
 If a minor is caught with these substances, we want their parents to know about it right away,” NJ Senator Vin Gopal (D-Monmouth), Assemblyman Eric Houghtaling (D- Monmouth), and Assemblywoman Joann Downey (D- Monmouth) said in a joint statement.

 Bipartisan Underage Cannabis Possession Notification Support